 This installment of a four-part series on Active Directory security originally appeared on SearchWin2000.com.

-When it comes to Active Directory security, user accounts are targets in most attacks on the network, so it is important to protect
+When it comes to Active Directory security, user accounts are targets in most attacks on the network, so it is important to protect them.
+There are numerous configurations that need to be performed to ensure that user accounts are secured to reduce their inherent vulnerability.

 Priority one for domain user accounts is to configure account policies